momchil-terziev/momchil-terziev.github.io/_publications/Application of eddy-viscosity turbulence models to problems in ship hydrodynamics.md

 date: 2020-05-27
 venue: 'Ships and Offshore Structures'
 paperurl: 'https://doi.org/10.1080/17445302.2019.1661625'
 citation: 'Terziev, M., Tezdogan, T. and Incecik, A., 2020.
-Application of eddy-viscosity turbulence models to problems in ship hydrodynamics. _Ships and Offshore Structures_, _15_(5), pp.511-534.'
+Application of eddy-viscosity turbulence models to problems in ship hydrodynamics.
+Ships and Offshore Structures, 15(5), pp.511-534.'
 ---

 ### Abstract